 People celebrate this neighborhood festival to honor the patron saint of the Sants, Saint Bartomeu.
 Because of his beliefs, he was skinned, flayed, and martyred.
 He morbidly became a significant figure to all professionals related to leather that resided in the vicinity.

-You may find 22 streets or more in the neighborhood that is decorated with specific themes.
-One of the competition’s recent winners was the street with a New York and King Kong them as it was an incredible sight!
+You may find 22 streets or more in the neighborhood that are decorated with specific themes.
+One of the competition’s recent winners was the street with New York and King Kong themes, and it was an incredible sight!
 Some barrio party’s great Catalan highlights are the human tower building, the correfoc ‘fire run’ and its fire-spitting dragons, and the classic giants made of paper mâché.

 Also, try not to miss the fireworks that happen during the closing of the festival.
 If you want to get to this festival, get off at the Sants Estaciò metro.